Joseph B. Soloveitchik: Halakhic Mind

 Halakhic Mind is a four-part analysis of the historical correlation between science and philosophy.
 Only in its fourth and last part does the author introduce the consequences on the Halakha of the analysis performed in the previous three parts.

 Other views and controversy

 Departure from the traditional Brisker view of Zionism

 Despite their religious disagreements, Soloveitchik was proud of his connections to the Soloveitchik rabbinic dynasty, speaking fondly of his "uncle" Yitzchak Zev Soloveitchik (the "Brisker Rov").
-To his relatives and namesakes who now lived in Jerusalem, where they had established their own branch of the Brisk Yeshiva, he was respected for his genius in Talmudic scholarship which few could challenge or disparage, despite their very differing views on Zionism (the "Briskers" in Jerusalem being staunch anti-Zionists).
+To his relatives and namesakes who now lived in Jerusalem, where they had established their own branch of the Brisk Yeshiva, he was respected for his genius in Talmudic scholarship which few could challenge or disparage, despite their very differing views on Zionism (the "Briskers" in Jerusalem being staunch anti-Zionists); furthermore, they maintain family ties.
 See the paragraph on "Zionism" below for a discussion of Soloveitchik's Zionist viewpoint.

 Recent research published by Shlomo Pick indicates that his father Moshe Soloveitchik maintained a close relationship with Religious Zionist (Mizrachi) circles in Warsaw, prior to the father's departure for Yeshiva University and the son's departure for the University of Berlin in 1923.